yjr-jack/prime/README.md

-factorization,The greatest common divisor and The lowest common multiple
+factorization,The greatest common divisor(gcd) and The lowest common multiple(lcm)